caetano-dev/HackerNewsBot.js/README.md

 # HackerNews Telegram bot

+### Attention!
+This repository is no longer being mainteined.
+If you want the same bot, but with more features and higher speed, check https://github.com/drull1000/HackerNewsBot-Golang

 A Telegram bot that serves you with personalized HackerNews articles.
 You can self host it and make it filter only the news that are relevant to you.

 ## How to set up